-- Applicants whose conviction, or exit from incarceration, of a felony sex related, forcible offense within the past 5 years will result in denial. - Anyone listed on the sex offender list will be processed through an individualized assessment. - Applicants whose conviction, or exit from incarceration, for a felony within the past 5 years, or misdemeanor convictions, or exit from incarceration within the past 2 years for homicide, kidnapping/abduction, assault or violent related offenses will result in denial.
+- Any conviction of a felony sex related, forcible offense within the past 5 years will result in denial. - Anyone listed on the sex offender list will be processed through an individualized assessment. - Any conviction for a felony within the past 5 years, or misdemeanor conviction within the past 2 years for homicide, kidnapping/abduction, assault or violent related offenses, will result in denial.